ashutosh-ukey/wallets-latency-test/README.md

 # Instructions

 The final output is `outputs/avgReqTimes-compare.yml`.
-To generate it
+To generate i

-1. From the root of this folder, run
+1. Clone this repo.
+From the root folder, run
 ```bash
 python3 -m pip install -r requirements.txt
 ```